CIRCL/PyCIRCLean/README.md

 # How to use PyCIRCLean

 PyCIRCLean is a simple Python library to handle file checking and sanitization.
-PyCIRCLean is designed as a simple library that can be overloaded to cover specific checking and sanitization workflows in different organizations like industrial environments or restricted/classified ICT environments.
+PyCIRCLean is designed to be overloaded and extended to cover specific checking and sanitization workflows in different organizations such as industrial environments or restricted/classified ICT environments.
 A series of practical examples utilizing PyCIRCLean can be found in the [./examples](./examples) directory.